Announcement: 2021-2022 Urban Studies Dissertation Completion Fellowship

 (6) A summary of the applicant’s previous teaching experience.

 Criteria for selection are: 1) likelihood that the applicant can complete dissertation during the award year; 2) previous research and teaching experience; and 3) relevance of research and teaching for urban studies.
-The review committee will announce its results by the end of May.

 Compensation includes a teaching stipend (based on current graduate student funding in SAS), dissertation fee reimbursement, and benefits.